esentri/domainlifecycles/readme_persistence.md

 so that for special frequently used data types (which may not be jOOQ compatible) simple conversion functions can be added to NitroX DLC Persistence:

-- TypeConverters must implement `nitrox.dlc.core.persistence.mapping.converter.TypeConverter`.
+- TypeConverters must implement `io.domainlifecycles.core.persistence.mapping.converter.TypeConverter`.
 - They provide only one conversion direction.
 If the opposite direction is required, a corresponding additional  TypeConverter must be created and registered.
 - The registration of a new TypeConverter is done via the persistence
   configuration: